Trump calls Omarosa a ‘dog’ as war over salacious memoir explodes

 TRUMP BLASTS ‘WACKY OMAROSA’ AFTER LEAKED TAPE: ‘VICIOUS BUT NOT SMART’

-And Trump’s personal attorney, former New York City Mayor Rudy Giuliani, said Monday that Manigault-Newman violated national security rules by taping White House officials inside the West Wing without their consent—especially in the highly-secure Situation Room.
+And Trump’s personal attorney, former New York City Mayor Rudy Giuliani, said Monday that Manigault-Newman violated national security rules by taping White House officials inside the West Wing without their consent—especially in the highly secure Situation Room.

 And on Monday, Trump tweeted that, “People in the White House hated her.
 She was vicious, but not smart.”

-Throughout the book, though, Manigault-Newman dished out her own insults, blasting Trump as “moblike,” and likening him to a “cult leader.”
-She slammed Vice President Mike Pence as a “swamp creature,” and went as far as to call Trump “mentally and physically impaired.”
+Throughout the book, though, Manigault-Newman dishes out her own insults, blasting Trump as “moblike” and likening him to a “cult leader.”
+She slams Vice President Pence as a “swamp creature,” and even calls Trump “mentally and physically impaired.”

 In another skirmish, Trump tweeted Monday that Manigault-Newman signed a non-disclosure agreement upon her exit from the White House.
 But the former White House aide writes in her book that she “refused” to sign an NDA.